 Yosemite's trails, cliffs, roads, and rivers provide endless recreational activities for any kind of visitor.
 Hiking, biking, rock climbing, fishing, horseback riding, rafting, auto touring, and photography are all very popular activities within the park.

 The Pioneer Yosemite History Center is like stepping back in time.
 A visit to the Mariposa Grove of Giant Sequoias, just four miles away, is a must-do.
-A guided bus tour (tickets must be purchased) and a network of hiking trails within the grove leads to stately trees with names like Grizzly Giant, Faithful Couple, and California Tunnel Tree.
+A network of hiking trails within the grove leads to stately trees with names like Grizzly Giant, Faithful Couple, and California Tunnel Tree.

 Wawona offers several additional hiking trails, including the Wawona Meadow Loop, Swinging Bridge Loop, Alder Creek and Chilnualna Falls.

 Cancellation of individual or equestrian site reservations will be charged a $10 service fee.
 If the cancellation is within 48 hours of the arrival date, the first night's fee will also be charged.
 Cancellation of a group site reservation will incur a $10.00 service fee plus the first night’s use fee when the reservation is cancelled within 14 days of the scheduled arrival date.
 Cancellations for a single night’s use will not be assessed a service fee.
 No-shows for any type of reservation will be charged a $20 service fee and the first night's fee.